ahadrahman/COMP313Assignment1/README.md

 The most interesting part of this development process was the vast amount of options Unreal has.
 A Flappy Bird remake was my original idea because I wanted to recreate a simple game.
 But it seems Unreal has many prebuilt templates to help you get started with complex games easily.
 I found it very interesting exploring the options and customisability Unreal offers, and am excited to dive deeper into this.

+In terms of gameplay, the most interesting part I believe are the cool effects the player portrays onto the environment.
+I like the glow reflection the player gives off on the objects around it.
+The explosion effect when the cube dies is also quite interesting.

 ### Assignment Checklist (for marker)
 I believe I have achieved all the Assignment tasks that have solidified my understanding of Unreal.